pocketsync/pocketsync_flutter/README.md

 #### User authentication

-Set the user ID for multi-user scenarios:
+Set the user ID:

 ```dart
 PocketSync.instance.setUserId('user123');
 ```

+Note that this is required for sync to actually work.
+On the server side, the user ID is used to identify the user and their data.

 #### Reset sync state